researchgate/react-intersection-list/README.md

 This element specifies `overflow: auto|scroll` and it'll become the `IntersectionObserver root`.
 If the `overflow` property isn't found, then `window` will be used as the `root` instead.

 The `<sentinel />` element is by default detached from the list when the current size reaches the available length, unless you're using `awaitMore`.
 In case your list is in memory and you rely on the list for incremental rendering only, the default detaching behavior suffices.
-If you're loading items asynchoronously on-demand, make sure to switch `awaitMore` once you reach the total `itemsLength`.
+If you're loading items asynchoronously on-demand, make sure to switch `awaitMore` once you reach the total length.

 ### FAQ